jmscslgroup/bagpy/docs/source/index.rst

    :align: left

 **bagpy**, a python package provides specialized class ``bagreader`` to read and decode ROS messages from bagfiles in just a few lines of code.
-**bagpy** further allows to decode custom ROS messages which other is difficult without the custom ros message definition.
+**bagpy** further allows to decode custom ROS messages which is otherwise difficult without the custom ros message definition.
+Currently **bagpy** is the only package that doesn't need custom ROS message definition in order to decode custom message types.

 |